 Large Language Models

 By far the most prominent form of generative AI now, and likely for the foreseeable near future given the dominance of language in most human interactions that we would associate with any kind of intelligence (and certainly for the majority of scholarly research), is the Large Language Model (LLM).
-LLMs are fairly simple to grasp: for any given text, what is the likely text that would follow it, given the word associations in the training dataset?
+The basic idea behind LLMs is fairly simple to grasp: for any given text, what is the likely text that would follow it, given the word associations in the training dataset?
 This Medium article illustrates the basic concept (though in an extremely simplified way).
-GPT4 has been trained on almost all the public text on the internet (speculated to be in the trillions of words), and its objective has been to predict the next sequence of words as well as it can.
-In order to be able to achieve effective prediction, it has to somehow internalise a model of the human world, which confers an advanced – though still limited and clearly not human – understanding ability, simply from the correlations in text it has been trained on.
+GPT4 was trained on almost all the public text on the internet (speculated to be in the trillions of words), and its objective was to predict the next sequence of words as well as it can.
+In order to be able to achieve effective prediction, it has to somehow internalise a model of the human world, which confers an advanced – though still limited and in many ways alien – understanding ability, emerging mostly from the correlations in text it has been trained on.
 In a sense, the text itself can be considered a limited projection of the world and by implication of humanity.
 A fascinating report published by Anthropic in 2024 entitled "Mapping the mind of a large language model”, offers promising early insights into how LLMs create their own internal abstractions which ‘fire’ in relevant sections of text.

-While these insights representing exciting – and critically important for long term human-AI value alignment – early steps, advanced LLMs are still much too complex and advanced to provide the kind of explainability or audit trail most early AI regulations require.
-The fundamentally stochastic and unpredictable nature of LLM outputs also means strict research reproducibility cannot be achieved outside of extremely simple tasks such as classifications with clear boundaries.
+While these insights representing exciting – and critically important for long term human-AI value alignment – early steps, advanced LLMs are still much too complex and advanced to provide the kind of explainability or audit trail many AI regulations have required.
+The fundamentally stochastic and unpredictable nature of LLM outputs also means strict research reproducibility is difficult to achieve beyond very simple tasks such as classifications with clear boundaries.

 Potential future directions

-Current conversations about the future trajectory of LLMs recognise the inherent deficits of training on vast, messy, human-produced text and simulating ‘answers’ based on the messy source and the hugely constraining impact of maximum context length windows.
-While scaling up to the tune of training on trillions of words is the number one reason LLMs are as good as they are now, efforts are being made to use generative AI to generate synthetic training data, iteratively evaluated, to maximise the quality of underlying data by reducing contamination of organically generated human errors, the hope from which is increased reliability, accuracy and overall quality of outputs.
+The major AI players have recognised the inherent deficits of LLMs that train on vast human-produced text and simulating ‘answers’ based on the messy source and the hugely constraining impact of maximum context length windows.
+While scaling up to the tune of training on trillions of words is the number one reason LLMs are as good as they are now, efforts are being made to use generative AI to generate synthetic training data, iteratively evaluated (including by more advanced reasoning models), to maximise the quality of underlying data.
+The hope is to reduce contamination of organically generated human errors to bring increased reliability, accuracy and overall quality of outputs.
 An early paper entitled, “Textbooks are all you need” (Gunasekar et al. 2023) showcased impressive results given the tiny corpus of training data and complexity of the model (1.3bn parameters, compared to GPT4 which, while not official, is said to have over a trillion).
 ‘Garbage in, garbage out’ has always been true and it is certainly the case for LLMs trained on almost the entirety of public human-produced text.

 Other examples of Generative AI